 Impact of Problem Gambling on Others

-Problem gambling can have pronounced negative effects not only on gamblers themselves but on those around them, including friends, relatives, and colleagues.
+Problem gambling can have pronounced negative effects not only on gamblers themselves but also on those around them, including friends, relatives, and colleagues.
 According to YouGov, approximately 3.34 million adults (6%) in the UK have experienced the negative consequences of someone else’s gambling problem.

 Source: YouGov/GambleAware

-Most victims of another person’s problem gambling are females, which makes sense considering the majority of people who suffer from this condition are male.
+Most victims of another person’s problem gambling are female, which makes sense considering the majority of people who suffer from this condition are male.
 The bulk of relationships in the country are heterosexual, which results in more female spouses being affected by their partners’ gambling problems.

 How Severe Is the Impact of Problem Gambling on Others?